dotscha/dfliconv2/README.md

 ## How does the conversion work?

+All conversion begins by creating baseline image of the given graphic mode.
+The baseline is either created randomly or a previous conversion result is imported by the user (see -b and -bf options).
-Three optimization algorithms are implemented at the moment:
+Than multipe optimization algorithms are run repeatedly:

  * Coordinate pre-optimization is used to fine tune coordinate shifts (like xshift) to reduce the average number of distinct colors per cell (like character) that exceed the capacity of the given graphic mode.
  * One dimensional brute-force algorithm that tries every possible value of every variable, evaluates the conversion error and keeps the values resulting less error.
+ * Two-three dimensional brute-force algorithm that tries every possible variation of certain type of variables if the overall number of variations does not exceed 256.
  * K-Means like optimization that tries to find partitions of the pixels whose means are close to possible palette colors.

 Those are combined/iterated until the conversion error cannot be reduced further.
-The initial state for the optimization process is randomly generated, so almost every conversion will yield slightly different results.
+If the baseline is randomly generated almost every conversion will yield slightly different results.
 Use the `-seed <integer>` option to make it deterministic.

 ## Examples